About the course

 The following colleges accept students on the MSc in Mathematical and Theoretical Physics:

 You are welcome to contact academics involved, however this is not a necessary prerequisite to the application process.
-If you are unsure of who to contact, you should send an email to the Academic Assistant.
+If you are unsure of who to contact, you should send an email to the Academic Assistant in the first instance.

 Your transcripts should give detailed information of the individual grades received in your university-level qualifications to date.
 You should only upload official documents issued by your institution and any transcript not in English should be accompanied by a certified translation.